Runxking123/Axon-X-tos/README.md

 Changes
 At our sole discretion, we reserve the right to modify or replace these Terms at any time.
 If a revision is material, we will provide at least 30 days' notice before any new terms take effect.
 What constitutes a material change will be determined at our sole discretion.

 By continuing to access or use our Service after any revisions become effective, you agree to be bound by the revised terms.
-You can no longer use the Service if you do not agree to the new terms.
+These are the terms of service for my bots!